ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/aws_bucket_watcher/README.md

 ## Overview

-Lambda function to copy audit data from source s3 bucke to the destination s3 bucket.
+Lambda function to copy audit data from source s3 bucket to the destination s3 bucket.

 ## Functions

 ### lambda_handler

-lambda handler to copy audit data from source s3 bucke to the destination s3 bucket.
+lambda handler to copy audit data from source s3 bucket to the destination s3 bucket.

 Args: